chappers/chappers.github.io/_posts/2014-09-11-rough-guide-to-dcjs.md

 ---
 layout: post
-category : web micro log
+category: web micro log
-tags : [js]
+tags: [js]
 ---

 [dc.js](http://dc-js.github.io/dc.js/) is quite a nice library which allows you to filter of multiple graphs intuitively.